dotnet/corert/samples/MonoGame/README.md

 This will install .NET Core MonoGame template and create empty game project. .NET Core MonoGame port lives at https://github.com/cra0zy/MonoGame/tree/core currently.
 Thank you @cra0zy for the great work!

-Verify that the empty game runs.
-You should see light blue window:
+Verify that the empty game builds and runs.
+You should see blue window:

 ```bash
 > dotnet run
 ```

+MonoGame build system requires [Mono](http://www.mono-project.com/download/) on non-Windows platforms.

 ## Add CoreRT to your project
 Using CoreRT to compile your application is done via the ILCompiler NuGet package, which is [published to MyGet with the CoreRT daily builds](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Microsoft.DotNet.ILCompiler).